Account & Security

 MailBlastr API keys do not expire automatically — a key stays valid until you revoke it, with no built-in expiry or auto-rotation.
 Rotating them yourself on a schedule is what keeps a forgotten or leaked key from being a long-lived liability.
 Rotate at least every 90 days, and immediately if you suspect a key is compromised.

-- Rotate periodically.
-Create a new key, deploy it, then revoke the old one — keys are cheap, so rotate on a schedule and whenever someone with access leaves.
+• Rotate periodically.
+In the dashboard, create a new key, deploy it, then revoke the old one — keys are cheap, so rotate on a schedule and whenever someone with access leaves.

-- Revoke leaked keys immediately.
-Revoking a key takes effect right away; subsequent requests with it return
+• Revoke leaked keys immediately.
+Revoke from the API Keys page; it takes effect right away, and subsequent requests with the old key return 403 invalid_api_key.

 How to rotate without downtime

-Both the old and new key work at the same time, so rotate by overlapping them — never delete the old key first:
+Both the old and new key work at the same time, so rotate by overlapping them — never delete the old key first.
+The two key-lifecycle steps happen in the dashboard; the deploy and verify steps in the middle are yours to automate:

-Mint a replacement with the same permission level as the key you are retiring, in the dashboard or via Create API key.
+On the API Keys page, create a replacement with the same permission level and domain restriction as the key you are retiring, and copy the token — it is shown once.
+See Create an API key.

 Deploy the new key to all environments that reference the old one.

-Confirm the new key is in use — for example by filtering the logs by API key and checking for recent requests — before going further.
+Confirm the new key is in use — for example by filtering the logs by API key and checking for recent requests, or by listing your keys with GET /api-keys and reading each last_used_at — before going further.

-Only once the new key is confirmed live everywhere, delete the old key.
-You can script the whole flow with the create, list, and delete API-key endpoints.
+Only once the new key is confirmed live everywhere, revoke the old key from the API Keys page.
+Revocation is immediate and irreversible.